 MSD in Oral Biology

 This program is designated for students who wish educational experience in the oral biological sciences.
-It is an advanced research degree program conducted with Oral Biology faculty in the Department of Molecular & Cell Biology.
+It is an advanced research degree program conducted with Oral Biology faculty in the Department of Translational Dental Medicine.
 This program can normally be completed in two years and is comprised of selected didactic courses and basic science laboratory research.
 The MSD in Oral Biology program is open to dentists and non-dentists.

 The following curriculum comprises the core of the oral biology program.
 Course selection is contingent on the student’s program of study.